 In a recent blog I introduced you to the rotating panoramic camera, a complex mechanical device dating from the early 20th century.
 The heart of that camera is the roll of film, moving at a constant speed through the camera, combined with the rotation of the camera at a speed which is perfectly timed to match the speed of the film.

-That’s a complex mathematical problem because the film speed is a constant, but the rotational speed is changed by putting gears of different sizes on the drive motor, making the camera turn faster or slower.
-The speed of the rotation is a function of the focal length of the lens and the distance-to-subject of the image.
-A long lens would require that the camera turn quickly while a shorter lens would require that the camera turn more slowly.
+That’s a complex mathematical problem because the film speed is a constant, but the rotational speed must be set by putting gears of different sizes on the drive motor, making the camera turn faster or slower.
+The speed of camera rotation is a function of the focal length of the lens and the distance-to-subject of the image.
+A long lens would require that the camera turn quickly, while a shorter lens would require that the camera turn more slowly.

 But what if you don’t turn the camera?